cashubtc/awesome-cashu/README.md

 - [Satoshi Pay](https://github.com/Codepocketdev/satoshi-pay-wallet) is a Cashu wallet built to serve African markets and the global Bitcoin community.
 It uses the [cashu-ts](https://github.com/cashubtc/cashu-ts) library and features a mobile-first PWA design.
 [Site](https://satoshipay.me).
 - [Sovran](https://github.com/SovranBitcoin) is a Cashu wallet for iOS.
 - [waffledog cashu-wallet](https://github.com/waffledog-bot/cashu-wallet) is a minimal Cashu wallet CLI for AI agents built with cashu-ts and Bun.
+- [wallet-service](https://github.com/christoph865/wallet-service) is a Cashu e-wallet service with blind signatures, Lightning support, and anonymous payments.
 - [wallet.endfiat.money](https://wallet.endfiat.money/) is a Cashu web wallet.
 - [Zappi](https://github.com/zappi-org/zappi-wallet) is an ecash wallet powered by Cashu and Nostr.